mariusor/render/README.md

 // ...
 r := render.New(render.Options{
     Directory: "templates", // Specify what path to load the templates from.
-    FileSystem: &LocalFileSystem{}, // Specify filesystem from where files are loaded.
+    FileSystem: fs.Dir("."), // Specify filesystem from where files are loaded.
     Asset: func(name string) ([]byte, error) { // Load from an Asset function instead of file. return []byte("template content"), nil
     },